Colour in Gordon Frickers paintings are a feast of colour surprises with remarkable atmosphere, harmony and great depth of field.

 ”Red-Bales 1″, first attempt at a visual liberation, a breakthrough.

-This page offers a very brief introduction to one of the distinctive features of Gordon’s work as an artist.
+An introduction to some of the distinctive features of Frickers work as an artist.

 A fuller picture is available on the page concerning colour vision.

-Gordon shares with ten percent of men and many women the oldest kind of colour vision known to mankind.
+are shared with less than ten percent of men and many women and this is the oldest kind of colour vision known to mankind.

-Instead of having three types of cone shaped colour receptors at the back of the eye, he has two.
+Instead of having three types of cone shaped colour receptors at the back of his eye, he has two.

-Though depriving Gordon of aspects of colour experience familiar to most of us, his special way of seeing which includes greater than normal use of his peripheral vision provides him with another range of visual excitements.
+While depriving Gordon of aspects of colour experience familiar to most of us, his special way of seeing which includes greater than normal use of his peripheral vision provides him with another range of visual excitements.

-For Gordon colour is a great deal more volatile and ephemeral than for most people.
+is a great deal more volatile and ephemeral than colour is for most people.

 In particular he is adept at exploiting his peripheral colour vision, seems to see better colour than is usual at night and unphased by many types of camouflage.